 Starting at a side section, begin brushing hair while focusing air flow.
 Do this all in one direction.

-Set style with some Bed Head by TIGI Manipulator Matte Cream, massaging the product in from the back of the head, then to the front.
+Set your style with some Bed Head by TIGI Manipulator Matte Cream, massaging the product in from the back of the head, then to the front.

 Tutorial #2: How to Blow Dry Men's Hair for Volume, Straight Back